Best Interests Of The Child

 Section 65AA of the Family Law Act 1975 “provides that in deciding whether to make a parenting order in relation to a child, a court must regard the best interests of the child as the paramount consideration”.

 The Act states the court must consider “the need to protect the rights of children and to promote their welfare” in any proceedings.
 Section 60B(1) states that the aim of the Act with respect to children is “to ensure that children receive adequate and proper parenting to help them achieve their full potential, and to ensure that parents fulfil their duties, and meet their responsibilities, concerning the care, welfare and development of their children”.

 The Act states clearly that both parents are responsible for the care and welfare of a child until the child is 18, and that there is a presumption that parenting arrangements will be made in the best interests of the child.

-Factors the Family Court assesses in deciding what is in the best interests of a child are divided into primary and additional considerations by section 60 of the Act.
+Factors the Federal Circuit and Family Court of Australia assesses in deciding what is in the best interests of a child are divided into primary and additional considerations by section 60 of the Act.

 Primary considerations are:

 - the benefit to the child of having a meaningful relationship with both of the child’s parents; and

 - the need to protect the child from physical or psychological harm from being subjected to, or exposed to, abuse, neglect or family violence.